Installation of EXT:storybook and storybook

 You can now run Storybook with the following command:

-Copied!This will start the Storybook server and open it in your default browser.
+Copied!This will start the Storybook server.
+You can than access it in your browser at your configured URL.

 You can now start creating stories for your TYPO3 Fluid components!